usgpo/cataloging-records-serial-set-marcxml/README.md

 The records are discoverable in the CGP via the [Congressional Serial Set Catalog](https://purl.fdlp.gov/GPO/LPS93629) and the standard search modes.
 In the [expert search mode](https://purl.fdlp.gov/GPO/LPS93626), you can use a local field search to retrieve all of the Serial Set records and combine that search with other metadata elements: [wlts=SERIALSET?](https://catalog.gpo.gov/F/?func=find-c&ccl_term=wlts%3Dserialset%3F&x=50&y=13)

-We ask that you please submit your feedback and questions about the records via [askGPO](https://ask.gpo.gov/s/) in the Cataloging/Metadata (Policy and Records) category.
 ------------
 ## How to Use the Repository Resources